Skip to main content Skip to footer

 Download PDF - Lateral Temporal Bone Surgery

-This is the removal of some or all of the bone in the temple and behind the ear.
+This is the removal of some or all of the bone behind the ear.
 It is used when a cancer in the parotid gland has spread into the nearby bone.

 Download PDF - Orbital Exenteration

-This involves the removal of the eye or eye lid.
-It is used when the cancer has spread into the eye socket and cannot be treated any other way.
+This is the removal of the soft tissue of the eye and eyelid.
+It is used when a cancer has spread into the skin near the eye and cannot be treated any other way.

 Side Effects of Surgery